 Vanishing Issue

-Software makers are well along on the path of reducing lock-in for cloud users.
-For example, a component that enables local virtual machine users to integrate their VMWare with the VMWare in the cloud makes it easier to move data between the cloud and the local infrastructure, suggested Stern.
+Software makers are well along the path of reducing lock-in for cloud users.
+For example, Stern suggested a component that enables local virtual machine users to integrate their VMWare with the VMWare in the cloud, making it easier to move data between the cloud and the local infrastructure.

-It is also very conceivable that there will soon be APIs that will allow cloud customers to connect multiple cloud providers to their enterprise.
-This will let you literally move VMs from cloud to cloud with no barrier whatsoever.
+It is also very conceivable that APIs will soon allow cloud customers to connect multiple cloud providers to their enterprise.
+This will let you move VMs from cloud to cloud with no barrier whatsoever.

 “As we continue moving down the road we are on, lock-in is going to completely disappear,” Stern predicted.
 “Users will be able to move their VMs around among different service providers very seamlessly.”